brverbru/Testdoc/README.md

 >Can’t find what you were looking for in our guidelines?
 Drop us an email at **support@cumul.io** and we’ll help you out asap.

->Alternatively you can **live chat** with our support team or leave feedback/report bugs using the square tabs that appear on the left-hand side of the webpage. c
+>Alternatively you can **live chat** with our support team or leave feedback/report bugs using the square tabs that appear on the left-hand side of the webpage.

 # Getting started
 ## Quick start

-Looking for a quick and easy way to get started (or don't want to read the complete guide) ?
-Check out of our getting started tutorials!
+Looking for a quick and easy way to get started (or don't want to read the complete guide)?
+Check out of our getting started tutorial videos!
 >Tutorial 1: Getting started with the [dashboard editor](https://www.youtube.com/watch?v=33Rq0s9QqJU).